Nathan-E-White/django_demo/doc/Django-vs-Flask.md

 Option 1.A: Django:
 i.
 Full-stack web framework
 ii.
-Well supported, mature technology (created 2005) iii.
+Well-supported, mature technology (created 2005) iii.
 Implemented in Python iv.
 Easier to use out of the box
 v.
 Ready to use admin framework